Skip to content

 Most companies have some sort of product teams and an existing team topology today.
 When the number of product teams increases, the coordination needed or the complexity of decisions also increases.
 Accordingly, companies reach the point where the need to re-evaluate the team topology.
 When evaluating the existing structure, optimizing for empowerment should be the main focus by balancing the 3 goals discussed above; ownership, autonomy and alignment.

 Trying to improve empowerment in digital product development in organizations is hard work.
 In trying to do something different there is also a need for focusing not only on products and business value, but also on product people who make up the teams.
 The organization has made a big investment in establishing relationships to enable good collaboration - and this takes time to establish.
 It is often better to give an existing team new responsibilities rather than breaking up teams and redistributing these people to other product teams.
+Typology determines who people work with on a daily basis, what they are working on and the nature of their interactions with others.
+When changing that, it can be extremely disruptive.
+The same goes for people moved from teams to work somewhere else temporarily.
+The team left behind will have to fill the gap of than person and the person needs to adjust to a new team.

 Being humble and respectful of the competences of product people in digital product development have, is a critical skill needed to have, to be a good leader in product development.